MicrosoftDocs/windows-powershell-docs/docset/windows/storage/get-physicaldisk.md

 ## PARAMETERS

 ### -CanPool
-Indicates that this cmdlet gets physical disks that are available for use in a storage pool.
+Gets physical disks that are available for use in a storage pool.

 ```yaml
 Type: Boolean